-The overall vision of OSTEOproSPINE is to provide a long-term solution for the treatment of degenerative spine disorder through a personalised bone implant.
+The OSTEOproSPINE consortium came together to provide a long-term solution for the treatment of degenerative spine disorder through a personalised bone implant.

-Utilising the research results of the former H2020 project OSTEOGROW, OSTEOproSPINE will be setting new pathways for the innovation in spinal surgery for the benefits of millions of patients worldwide.
+Utilising the research results of the former H2020 project OSTEOGROW, OSTEOproSPINE has been setting new pathways for the innovation in spinal surgery for the benefits of millions of patients worldwide.

 In OSTEOproSPINE we will use the patient’s peripheral blood and translate it to extra skeletal bone, based on the research results of our previous project OSTEOGROW.